Signal Centers Programs

 Stabilizing families in need

-Work Ready provides individuals eligible for Temporary Assistance for Needy Families a track towards permanent employment in the licensed child care industry.
-While enrolled in postsecondary coursework, participants in this Signal Centers program are lined up with a paid internship in an early childhood classroom.
-This addresses two issues: the labor shortage in child care and the employment rate among lower income citizens.
+Work Ready provides individuals eligible for Temporary Assistance for Needy Families a track towards permanent employment.
+While enrolled in postsecondary coursework, participants in this Signal Centers program are lined up with a paid internship.

 Program Snapshot